Select Page

 Get a FREE 30-minute consultation

-The Healthy Divorce package is a process developed to help parents separate amicably, reducing stress and powerlessness, while working to maximise the wellbeing of their children.
+This process helps parents separate amicably, reducing stress and powerlessness, while working together to maximise the wellbeing of their children.
 It is a comprehensive process that takes parents through a structured journey helping them create the best parenting plan for their family.

 Here’s what’s included: